vmware/chap/USERGUIDE.md

 At the time of this writing, the only process image file formats supported by `chap` are little-endian 32 bit ELF cores and little-endian 64 bit ELF cores, both of which are expected to be complete.
 Run `chap` without any arguments to get a current list of supported process image file formats.

 ### Supported Memory Allocators
 At present the only memory allocator for which `chap` will be able to find allocations in the process image is the version of malloc used by glibc on Linux.
 Even lacking support for jemalloc or tcmalloc there are many processes for which `chap` is useful, because many processes use glibc malloc, including many processes that are mostly using C++, C, Python, or Java code.
-The relevance in the case of Python or Java is mostly related to the use of native libraries.
+Python, at least on Linux, heavily uses glibc malloc.
+The use of glibc malloc in programs written mostly in java is often due to use of shared libraries written in C.

 A quick way to determine whether `chap` is likely to be useful for your process is to gather a core (for example, using gcore) then open chap and use **count allocations**.
 If the count is non-zero, `chap` is applicable.